-NEW**** Summit County is excited to announce a new program to improve both the volume and the value of recycled glass.
-Due to recent industry changes in the way recycled glass is processed glass will no longer be accepted in curbside single-stream recycling.
+Summit County has a program to improve both the volume and the value of recycled glass.
+Due to recent industry changes in the way recycled glass is processed, glass is no longer accepted in curbside single-stream recycling.
 Please bring your glass to one of the Recycle Drop Sites.

 Find a Local Recycler